 - Take only the medicines your surgeon told you to take.

 What will happen:

-- You will placed on a table that can be moved to different positions.
+- You will be placed on a table that can be moved to different positions.
 Shields that block radiation from reaching other parts of your body may be put over you.
-A head frame will be used to hold your head very still during the treatment.
+A head frame will be used to hold your head still during the treatment.
 You may get medicine to numb the area where the frame will be placed.
 The head frame will be secured with pins.

 - The table you are lying on will be moved inside the treatment hood.
-MRI or CT scans are used to help point the beams directly at your tumor.
-Your caregiver will set the shape of the beams and the amount of radiation your tumor will get.
+MRI or CT scans are used to help point the beams directly at the tumor.
+Your surgeon will set the shape of the beams and the amount of radiation your tumor will get.
 The beams will pass through your skull and brain and reach your tumor.
 You will need to lie still and relax during the treatment.
 After the treatment, the table will be moved out of the hood.
 The head frame and helmet will be removed.